 Geology

-Most of the vineyards in the Südsteiermark grow on coarse-grained, alluvial gravels – some of which have solidified into conglomerates – as well as on the marls, clay deposits and sands of the so-called Styrian Schlier, on conglomerates, gravels of the Kreuzberg formation and on sands and marls of the Weissenegg Formation.
-The latter units belong to the sediments of the Styrian Basin, deposited into the Paratethys Sea, approximately 15–18 million years old.
-They are quite variable in grain size and limestone content; pure limestones, similar to Leitha limestone, occur locally between Wildon and Grassnitzberg.
+The majority of vineyards in Südsteiermark grow on coarse-grained, alluvial gravel (some of which has cemented into conglomerate), on marls, clayey silts and sands (referred to as the Styrian “Schlier”), on conglomerates and gravel from the Kreuzberg formation and on sands and marls from the Weissenegg formation.
+The latter units are formed from sediments that the Paratethys sea deposited in the Styrian Basin some 18 to 15 million years ago.
+They vary greatly in grain size and lime content.
+Pure limestone, similar to Leitha limestone, can be found in certain areas between Wildon and Graßnitzberg.

 Culinary tip